 - Graphic Design

-- We then focus on what we love and what we really love doing.
-We listen to where God us calling our hearts.
-We allow ourselves time to day dream evening if it sounds unattainable.
+- Then it’s time to focus on what we love and what we really love doing.
+Where is God calling our hearts?
+We allow ourselves time to daydream, even if it sounds unattainable.
 With God all things are possible.

-- We revisit our childhood pursuits.
+- Time to revisit our childhood pursuits.
 We think back to what we did as a child that made life come alive.
 Things that inspired our dreams.

 - We take time to read, listen to music and dance.

-- We get out into nature, God’s beautiful masterpiece.
+- Get out into nature, it’s God’s beautiful masterpiece.

 - We observe the world around us.
 We may take a hike in the morning to the top of the mountain and then that evening walk through the streets of downtown Atlanta on a Saturday.
 The stark contrast inspires so much wonder, awe, inspiration and creative thoughts.

-- We take notes during this time and journey.
+- Taking notes during this time and journey is crucial.
 We write down all our thoughts, observations and feelings.